 The following indexes to Commonwealth Parliamentary Papers are kept at the Information Desk:

 Indexes from 1996/97/98 onwards can be found online.

 The Library has collections of Parliamentary Papers for each State, but most of these are incomplete.
 Holdings for Tasmania are very incomplete.
 Holdings can be checked on the GovPubs website (Please note this page is no longer updated and may contain out of date information.).
 Most interstate parliamentary papers are now held offsite and can be retrieved within three days.
 Ask at the Information Desk for assistance.

-Parliamentary Papers relating to the Northern Territory during the years it was administered by South Australia are held in Mortlock periodicals Parliamentary Papers etc relating to the Northern Territory, 1861-1909.
+Parliamentary Papers relating to the Northern Territory during the years it was administered by South Australia are held in South Australiana periodicals Parliamentary Papers etc relating to the Northern Territory, 1861-1909.

 Parliamentary Papers for the States and Territories may also available on the Internet.
 (Archived date ranges can vary)